why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

 ### Style
 _Structure_.
 Each document should start with an intro stating the end goal, the important presuppositions (typically about pre-requirements) that the document is making, and an outline of the main steps on the path to the goal.

 _Technical jargon_.
 Important and unavoidable jargon should be defined (typically inlined, with info boxes).
-Overall the document should be understanble by a teenager (think secondary school textbook).
+Overall the document should be understandable by a teenager (think secondary school textbook).

 _Format_:
 * reference points and path items in italics, ex: "_Settings_ > _Energy Saving_"